Free Kitchen Hacks eBook

 Use your hand mixer on high to combine the sugar and butter for about 2-3 minutes.

-Once your butter and sugar are creamed together, there’s only one thing left to do— mix in the rest of your ingredients.
+Then, mix in the rest of your ingredients.
 Make sure your flour has cooled back down to room temperature before adding it.

 Add the cooled flour, milk, vanilla extract, cinnamon, and salt to the butter and sugar mixture.
 Use your hand mixer one last time to combine until smooth.
+If you want to thin out your dough further, slowly add extra milk as needed.

 I love eating this edible cookie dough with a spoon, but you can also choose to roll them into little bite size balls to serve as pop-in-your-mouth treats.
 You can even roll these bite-sized balls in extra cinnamon sugar.